Herseninstituut/.github/profile/README.md

 # Netherlands Institute for Neuroscience

-The purpose of this Github site is to encourage software collaboration within the [Netherlands Institute for Neuroscience] (https://nin.nl/) and share resources with the rest of the neuroscience community.
+The purpose of this Github site is to encourage software collaboration within the [Netherlands Institute for Neuroscience](https://nin.nl/) and share resources with the rest of the neuroscience community.
-If you are a member of the NIN and have a Github account, please email the NIN data manager Chris van der Togt or Alexander Heimel from your NIN email account and give your Github username to get an invitation to become member of Github Herseninstituut site.

 ## Research Group Github Sites